apauley/HollingBerries/README.md

 Why this example?
 =================

-When talking to Object Oriented programmers that are interested in Functional Programming, one of the common concerns is:
+Programmers with an Object Oriented background that are interested in Functional Programming (like myself) often have the following
+concerns:

 "How do I design/model a problem when I don't have my trusted classes and objects available?"